Friday, November 07, 2014

 Lisa decided to try to capture its relationship to the ecosystem.

 Characteristic of only the highest quality prairies, our few prairie lilies are still widely scattered.
-Every one came from seed gathered elsewhere and started for us by the Chicago Botanic Garden.
+A few survived at Somme Prairie but none in the savannas of Somme Prairie Grove.

 Dr. Betz always told us that Leiberg's panic grass typifies the finest prairies.

 This species has spread massively for us from the limited seed we've gathered.
-Its chocolate stamens and feathery pistils make gorgeous flowers, if you can appreciate the minute.
+Its chocolate stamens and feathery pistils make gorgeous flowers, if you study them close up.

-Wild plum flowers may be beautiful, but the fruits also have eye beauty (in addition to mouth beauty).
+Wild plum flowers may be beautiful.
+The fruits also have eye beauty - in addition to mouth beauty.

 Here in a tangle with grapes they remind us of how crucial mammals are to the savanna.